wszlong/sb-nmt/README.md

-Code for Synchronous Bidirectional Nueral Machine Translaiton
+Synchronous Bidirectional Nueral Machine Translaiton
 ===

 This is the official codebase for the following paper, implemented in tensorflow:

-Long Zhou, Jiajun Zhang, Chengqing Zong. **Synchronous Bidirectional Nueral Machine Translaiton.** Transactions of ACL 2019.
+Long Zhou, Jiajun Zhang, Chengqing Zong. **Synchronous Bidirectional Nueral Machine Translaiton.** In Transactions of ACL 2019.

-%This is the implementation of the TACL paper: Synchronous Bidirectional Nueral Machine Translaiton.

 Requirements
 ---